 Protecting Yourself from OJD if you Buy in Sheep

-OJD often spreads through trade of sheep from flocks whose owners haven't taken precautions to prevent infection, and don't even realize that their flock is infected.
+Ovine Johne’s Disease (OJD) spreads through trade of sheep from flocks whose owners haven't taken precautions to prevent infection, and don't even realize that their flock is infected.

 If your flock is not infected and you want to buy sheep, then purchase sheep that have a low risk of having OJD.
-If you do buy OJD infected sheep, you not only infect your own flock, you also put your neighbours at risk because the disease crosses fences with ease.
+If you do buy OJD infected sheep, you not only infect your own flock, but you also put your neighbours at risk because the disease crosses fences with ease.

 All other sheep producers in Tasmania would be well advised to only buy 'approved vaccinate' sheep.